- After Midnite

 Science on Screen Grants

-Beginning in January 2013, the Coolidge Corner Theatre Foundation and the Alfred P. Sloan Foundation once again invite members of the Art House Convergence to apply for a Science on Screen Grant.
+Beginning in January 2014, the Coolidge Corner Theatre Foundation and the Alfred P. Sloan Foundation once again invite U.S.-based non-profit art house theaters to apply for a Science on Screen grant.

-This grant provides support for non-profit art house cinemas to create their own Science on Screen programs.
-It includes an award of $7,000 for start-up costs associated with launching this program.
-This year, we are pleased to announce that we will be selecting 20 cinemas to receive this grant.
+This grant provides support for recipient cinemas to create their own Science on Screen programs.
+It includes an award of up to $8,500 for start-up costs associated with executing this program.

 Application Guidelines and Deadlines

-Please click here to view the 2013 application guidelines.
-Please send all completed application materials to the address listed below by the postmark deadline of July 15, 2013.
+Please click here to view application guidelines.
+Please send all completed application materials to the address below by the postmark deadline of July 16, 2014.

 The Coolidge Corner Theatre Foundation